zslajchrt/zslajchrt.github.io/_posts/2015-08-23-developing-protean-applications-part4.md

 * Java's type system does not provide sufficient means to express the real character of objects by type.
-Therefore, designers must resort to the modeling of the object character by state (e.g. delegation) whereby they incorporate object schizophrenia into the model.
+Therefore, designers must resort to the modeling of the object character by state (e.g. delegation) whereby they incorporate type schizophrenia into the model.

 * The concept of traits as implemented in Scala or Groovy fits very well to